FAQ

 13.30 - 17.00

 All archival materials are unique and therefore require careful handling.
-In the reading room, pencils, book wedges, lead cords and other aids are available to handle archival materials with care.
-In the interest of preservation, microfilms are provided in some cases instead of originals.
-When reviewing files, the internal order of the files should be preserved in order not to destroy the context in which they were created.
-By handling them with care, you ensure that the archival records we hold will be preserved for as long as possible.
+In the reading room, pencils, book supports, lead weights and other aids are available to handle archival materials with care.
+In the interest of preservation, microfilms may be provided instead of the original documents in some cases.
+When reviewing files, the original order of the documents should be maintained to preserve their context of creation.
+Treating our archival documents with care will ensure that they are preserved for as long as possible and can be viewed by many others.

-The use of the archive material is only possible in the reading room of the Liechtenstein National Archives.
-It can only be borrowed for public administration offices use and for exhibition purposes.
+The use of the archive material is limited to the reading room.
+Records can only be borrowed by public administration offices or for exhibition purposes.

-No, you can find borrowable media, for example, at the Liechtenstein National Library.
+No. Media available for borrowing can be found, for example, at the Liechtenstein National Library.

-Please consider the following guidelines when publishing archival materials from the State Archives:
+Please adhere to the following guidelines when publishing archival materials from the National Archives:

 Archival signature